 - One known allergy associated with food: Onions, after lots of allergy injections I can now tolerate and enjoy them fully cooked.
 No raw onions ever.
 I don’t know anyone else with this bizarre allergy.

 - One known medication allergy for me: Plaquenil, its an anti- malaria drug.
 I hope I never get malaria.
-My oldest son is allergic to ibuprofen, very inconvenient.
+My son is allergic to ibuprofen, very inconvenient.
 His face swells up.
 For him we most often use Willow Bark to treat fever & inflammation & add Burdock Root to it if he has an accompanying sinus infection.
-He can take Tylenol but he wont.
+He could take Tylenol but he wont.
 He’s crunchy like me, he prefers to use what mother nature provides.

 - I may be nosy.
 That’s what makes me a great genealogist.
 I will confirm “curious”.

 - I may have made a deal with the devil in regards to my bosom.
 I will confirm that I abundantly provided breast milk.
 Genetic blessing.

 - I may hold grudges.
 Allegedly for a long time after I’ve granted forgiveness.
 Say, 7 years.

 - I may be abrasive.
 I will confirm ‘consistent and practical’.

 - I may be an arguer of science.
 I will confirm that I am objective & recognize that facts are only facts until new evidence is introduced, in which case, fact may be nullified.
 Any decisions we make based on facts alone might not be the best decisions.
 I love science, but I am not easily influenced by facts & studies.
 If my intuition says a peer reviewed journal entry is full of crap, I trust my intuition., regardless of disclosed ‘facts’.
 I don’t think that makes me an arguer.